 - Donate to the Serengeti Foundation (and claim 501(c) tax relief in 2020)

 - Sponsor an elephant – you can view the website or their Instagram to pick a specific elephant!

 - Help fill the ENP wish list

-I cannot over hype our experience at the Elephant Nature Park, and we both highly recommend you visit on your next trip to Thailand!
+I cannot over hype our experience at the Elephant Nature Park and highly recommend a visit if you have at least two days in Chiang Mai, Thailand!